The 6 Best Small Frying Pans (for Perfect Eggs & More)

 • Material – Carbon steel

-This makes it ideal for induction cooktops, and it’s the most eco-friendly and chemical-free frying pan on this list.
+It is ideal for induction cooktops, and it’s the most eco-friendly and chemical-free frying pan on this list.

 This is not just a cheap throw-away pan that you use for a few months, the de Buyer Mini Fry Pan is a carefully produced product that meets French quality manufacturing, but it may not be perfect for new home cooks.